NASA-AMMOS/aerie/docs/source/user-guide/ui-api-guide/ui-layouts/ui-views.md

 ## GraphQL Queries

-The following queries can be used to programmatically operate on UI views.
-For more information on how to use these queries please see the [Aerie GraphQL API documentation](../graphql-api/index).
+The following GraphQL queries can be used to programmatically operate on UI views.

 ### Create Single View